movestore/movestore.github.io/copilot-r-sdk.md

 !\>  **Limitation** You cannot use `data` as a parameter name.
 This is reserved for the input that is passed on from the previous App, see below.

 #### Input from previous App
-In order to be able to use the result of the previous App in the Workflow, the first parameter of the R function must be named `data`.
+In order to be able to use the result of the previous App in the Workflow, the last parameter of the R function must be named `data`.
 Note that the data type (IO type) of `data` is defining your App's input type that you need to specify at App initialization.
 ```
 # With input from other apps
 rFunction <- function(data) {